python/cpython/Mac/BuildScript/resources/ReadMe.txt

-MacPython consists of the Python programming language interpreter, plus a set of programs to allow easy access to it for Mac users (an integrated development environment, an applet builder), plus a set of pre-built extension modules that open up specific Macintosh technologies to Python programs (Carbon, AppleScript, Quicktime, more).
+MacPython consists of the Python programming language interpreter, plus a set of programs to allow easy access to it for Mac users including an integrated development environment, IDLE, plus a set of pre-built extension modules that open up specific Macintosh technologies to Python programs.

 The installer puts the applications in "Python $VERSION" in your Applications folder, command-line tools in